jigardvyas/jigarvyas/docs/Profile/aboutMe.md

 technologies in the Networking world.

 Currently, I am working as Network Engineer @ Edgio(Limelight/Edgecast) as a Senior Network Engineer.
-Bring the CDN PoP from the scratch and do Go-Live.
-Do the troubleshooting fo any problem in network.
-My focus has been testing the new network design, implement it in network and do the config automation for the same.
+Bring up the CDN PoP from the scratch and do Go-Live.
+Do the troubleshooting for any problem in network.
+Additionally My focus has been testing the new network design, implement it in network and do the config automation for the same.